Al-aqua/intro-to-ai-lapman/src/chapter_9.md

 ## Requirements

 - Python 3.8 or later
-- Understanding of Chapter 7 & 8 (uninformed search techniques)
+- Understanding of Lab 7 & 8 (uninformed search techniques)
 - Basic knowledge of priority queues and heaps
 - Familiarity with mathematical concepts like distance calculations